 Understanding engagement isn’t difficult.
 When have you been the most motivated?
 The most connected?
 The most excited about your work?
 Do you respond differently to leaders that know and care for you than those who keep you at a distance?

-According to the Society for Human Research Management (SHRM), 75% of the difficulty in recruiting stems from three top areas of mission soft skills:
+According to the Society for Human Research Management (SHRM), 75% of professionals report the difficulty in recruiting stems from three top areas of missing soft skills:

 In a world where intelligent machines are taking over physical, repetitive, and basic cognitive tasks, social and emotional skill needs are at an all time high.

 In all 3 skill deficits, authentic conversation provides an immediate bridge to this gap.
 But how do we improve our conversation skills?

 Being a conversational leader is one of the most important competencies in a leader’s skill set.
 Monique Valor, Executive Coach and Professor at EDHEC Business School says it well:

 “If your job involves leading others, the implications are clear: the most important thing you can do each day is to help your team members experience progress at meaningful work.